How To Prepare for UPSC IAS 2022 - Check IAS Preparation Tips

-You must prepare yourself mentally and physically for the long and hard journey of UPSC IAS preparation 2020.
+You must prepare yourself mentally and physically for the long and hard journey of UPSC IAS preparation.

-During the self-preparation for IAS it is important to keep yourself physically healthy.
-Avoid unhealthy or suspicious food.
+During the self-preparation for IAS exam, it is important to keep yourself physically healthy.
 You don't want to get sick and lose days recovering.
-Time is precious given the vast IAS syllabus involved in UPSC IAS 2020 preparation.
+Time is precious given the vast IAS syllabus 2022.

 Keep yourself mentally healthy.
 Focus cannot be attained if your mind is occupied with worrying.
 UPSC IAS preparation 2022 should be your topmost priority.